Having trouble receiving our e-mail? Try adding us (email@example.com) to your Address Book.

 Washington, D.C.—On a vote of 48 to 36 the Senate today failed to achieve the 60 votes necessary for cloture on the Boxer Substitute to the Lieberman-Warner Climate Security Act (S. 3036).
 Several supporters of the bill were absent at the time of the vote, including Senators Clinton, Obama, Biden, and Kennedy.

 Today’s vote comes after the Senate Republican leadership---led by Senator Minority Leader McConnell (Ky.) and Senators Allard (Colo.), Inhofe (Okla.), and Cornyn (Tx.)—used crude procedural tricks to tie the Senate in knots all week.
 After forcing an additional 30 hours of debate on a procedural motion that they had already approved by an overwhelming margin, Senate Republicans shutdown the Senate on Wednesday by forcing Senate clerks to spend some 9 hours reading the entirety of the 491-page Boxer Substitute Amendment (S. 3036) aloud.
-The Republican leadership rejected all attempts to proceed to amendments, despite feigning a desire to address issues in teh bill.
-Senate Majority Leader Reid (Nev.) was ultimately forced to file for cloture before any amendments to the bill could be considered.
+The Republican leadership rejected all attempts at a compromise over amendments and other parameters for debate, forcing Senate Majority Leader Reid (Nev.) to file for cloture before any amendments to the bill could be considered.

 A leaked strategy memo outlined the Senate Republican leadership’s cynical plot to stymie the bill.
 The memo made clear that their focus was “much more on making political points than in amending the bill…or affecting policy.”